Details of Eight Corrections Powder

 Eight-Herb Powder for Rectification

-Eight-Treasure (not the same as Eight Treasure Powder Decoction !)
+Eight-Treasure Powder (not the same as Eight Treasure Decoction !)
+Pa Cheng San

 This incredibly effective herb formula was first mentioned in a book that dates back to the year 1108.
 Ever since then, Chinese who knew the